Nextome/nextome.github.io/docs/Nextome SDK/nextome-map-integration.md

 The first step is to initialize the module.

 === "Android"
-    //WIP
+    1. In your .xml layout, add a `PhoenixMapView` where you want to display the indoor map.
+    ```xml
+        <com.nextome.phoenix_map_utils.PhoenixMapView
+            android:id="@+id/indoor_map"
+            android:layout_width="match_parent"
+            android:layout_height="match_parent" />
+    ```
+    2. In your Activity/ViewModel, initialize `PhoenixMapHandler`
+    ```kotlin
+        val handler = PhoenixMapHandler()

+        val fragmentManager: FragmentManager = supportFragmentManager
+        handler.initialize(
+            fragmentManager = fragmentManager,
+            viewId = R.id.indoor_map, // View created before
+            context = this
+        )
+    ```

 === "iOS"
     1. Open th `AppDelegate`
     2. Import the module
         ```swift
             import PhoenixMapUtils
         ```
     3. Initialize the `PhoenixMapHandler` in the `didFinishLaunchingWithOptions` method:
         ```swift
             func application(_ application: UIApplication, didFinishLaunchingWithOptions launchOptions: [UIApplication.LaunchOptionsKey: Any]?) -> Bool {
                 // Override point for customization after application launch.
                 PhoenixMapHandler.instance.initialize()
                 return true
             }
         ```
+    The `PhoenixMapHandler` provide a UIViewController/Fragment and some methods to handle it.
     ### Integration

-The `PhoenixMapHandler` provide a UIViewController/Fragment and some methods to handle it.

     1. Import the module

-    === "Android"
-        //WIP

-    === "iOS"

         ```swift
             import PhoenixMapUtils
         ```
     2. Initialize the Fragment/UIViewController

-    === "Android"
-         //WIP

-    === "iOS"
     The `PhoenixMapHandler` provides a UIViewController that you can use to show the flutter map.

     ```swift
         lazy var indoorMapViewController: UIViewController = PhoenixMapHandler.instance.initializeFlutterViewController()
     ```

 ### Show a new indoor map

 Once a map is available, pass the `tiles local directory`, `height` and `width` of the map to the `PhoenixMapHandler`.
 Those parameters can be obtained from the `LocalizationRunningState` during localization or from the specific map returned in the `NextomeVenueData`.
 More info on the venue data can be retrieve [here](features/venue-data.md).
 === "Android"
-    //WIP
+    `handler.setMap(mapTilesUrl = mapTilesUrl, mapHeight = mapHeight, mapWidth = mapWidth)`

 === "iOS"
     ```swift